eDoes smoking weed cause acne?

 Does Smoking Weed Cause Acne?
 The Short Answer is it Depends

-Currently, no scientific evidence or peer-reviewed studies show that smoking weed causes acne or any other significant negative effects on skin health.
+Currently, no scientific evidence or peer-reviewed studies show that smoking weed causes acne or any other significant negative effects.

 What Causes Acne?

-Acne, officially termed “acne vulgaris,” is a skin condition where dead skin cells and oil from the sebaceous glands clog pores and hair follicles.
+Acne, officially termed “acne vulgaris,” is a skin condition, dead skin cells and oil from the sebaceous glands clog pores.

-Acne is one of many inflammatory skin diseases and can present as painful bumps called pimples, solid impactions called blackheads, superficial discoloration of the skin without painful inflammation, or any combination of these.
+Acne is one of many inflammatory skin diseases and can present as painful bumps called pimples.
+As well as, solid impactions called blackheads, superficial discoloration of the skin without painful inflammation, or any combination of these.

 Let’s take a look at some of those factors and how they all contribute, even if only in small ways.